Story Courtesy of Nation Media

 “But not for one man.
 Noted as much for his football proficiency as for his volcanic temper, Gor Mahia coach Len Julians decided to have nothing to do with the radio for as long as it was announcing how battle was going on.
 ‘I just couldn’t stand it,’ a grinning and relaxed Julians told me at Jomo Kenyatta International Airport where he had gone to welcome his victorious boys.
 ‘The tension was just too much for me.’”

-Julians, architect of the great Gor Mahia team of the mid-80s that Jack Johnson used to win the Mandela Cup, was under suspension and couldn’t travel to Khartoum.
+Julians, the architect of the great Gor Mahia team of the mid-80s that Jack Johnson used to win the Mandela Cup, was under suspension and couldn’t travel to Khartoum.
 Julians didn’t understand Swahili but he was sure the breathless commentaries emanating from the radio would give him a heart attack.
 So he told me that as soon as VoK studios in Nairobi linked up with Sudan, he went off to the theatre to get away from it all.

 ‘It was enough to know the result,’ he told me, ‘and I liked result after result.’